marioy47/blog-site/src/content/blog/sql-query-joining-custom-fields-custom-tags-wordpress/index.md

 cover: ./mysql-logo.png
 ---

-# Create a SQL query to display custom fields and custom taxonomies in WordPress

 They said the task was simple: _Create a **sql** query to display the **custom fields** for a **custom post type** that have a set of specific **custom tags** so our reporting tool can consume it_.

 Wait what?
 That doesn't sound so simple.